PlaythingBlog/plaything.core/README.rst

 Install on Heroku
 ------------------

 Click the Heroku button below to try out Plaything.
+Be up and running in 5 minutes.
 We recommend that you set the ``App Name`` and the ``SITE_NAME`` to same thing.
+NOT FOR PRODUCTION, JUST FOR TESTING.

 ..  image:: https://www.herokucdn.com/deploy/button.png
     :target: https://heroku.com/deploy?template=https://github.com/PlaythingBlog/plaything.core